Takadenoshi/pandoc-presentation-template/README.md

 ## Configuring

-The presentation include some reasonable defaults and styling for kadena-themed presentations.
+This template includes some reasonable defaults and styling for kadena-themed presentations.

 ### Markdown metadata